MicrosoftDocs/win32/desktop-src/wia/-wia-iwiasegmentationfilter-detectregions.md

-﻿---
+---
-Description: 'Determines the sub-regions of an image laid out on the flatbed platen so that each of sub-region can be acquired into a separate image item.' ms.assetid: '899d61f0-2dd8-4a68-827e-89e85ebb5143'
+Description: Determines the sub-regions of an image laid out on the flatbed platen so that each of sub-region can be acquired into a separate image item. ms.assetid: 899d61f0-2dd8-4a68-827e-89e85ebb5143
-title: 'IWiaSegmentationFilter::DetectRegions method'
+title: IWiaSegmentationFilterDetectRegions method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IWiaSegmentationFilter::DetectRegions method